bhavesh-newton/web-applications-programming/Lectures/Lecture-1/pre-read.md

 Comparison:
 JavaScript uses console.log() while Python uses print() to display output.
-Both are simple functions, but they are used in different contexts (browser or server-side for JavaScript, terminal for Python).
+Both are simple functions, but they are used in different contexts:
+JavaScript is used for browser or server-side (via Node.js).
+Python is used in the terminal or command-line interface.
-3. Variable Declaration in JavaScript vs Python
+2. Variable Declaration: JavaScript vs Python
 JavaScript:
-In JavaScript, we declare variables using let, const, or var (with let and const being the preferred modern options).
+In JavaScript, variables are declared using let, const, or var (with let and const being the preferred modern options).

 let is used for variables whose values can change. const is used for variables whose values should never change.